bingcicle/bingcicle.github.io/src/md/ziggifying-kilo.md

-The best way to illustrate Zig's effect on my way of thinking is that it *quietly and gently nudges you to think about where data lives in terms of allocation, cleanup and error handling*.
+The best way to illustrate Zig's effect on my way of thinking is that it *quietly and gently nudges you to think about where data lives in terms of allocation, cleanup and error handling*, without shoving it in your face.
+It's natural to think that allocation comes with a `defer` or an `errdefer`, and the `std` exposes sane defaults for commmon operations like creating a file as seen above - no need to call `open()` with a bunch of flags!

-The simplicity and linearity of Zig seemed like a con to me at first, but the mental model that Zig forces me into is refreshing and so far I'm enjoying the ride.
+The simplicity and linearity of Zig seemed like a con to me at first coming from a Rust mindset, but the mental model that Zig forces me into is refreshing and so far I'm enjoying the ride.

 Feel free to reach out on [my twitter](https://twitter.com/bingcicle) to give me feedback :)